 One size does not fit all.
 Lab coats should fit properly to protect the wearer.

-The Supervisor/PI is responsible for determining when and where in the lab PPE is required, including lab coats, and that they are available, utilized and maintained appropriately by lab personnel.
+The Supervisor/PI is responsible for determining when and where in the lab PPE is required, including lab coats, and that they are available, utilized, and maintained appropriately by lab personnel.
 To assist in this process, please use the following resources:

 Lab Coat Vendors